Verdoso/Verdoso.github.io/content/post/xml-xslt-3-0-development-with-spring-boot-saxon-and-summer.md

 Also note that, in order to test the HTML, we have used [jsoup](https://jsoup.org/), so we added it as dependency in the final POM.
 And as we used “showXMLSource=true” in the tests, we need to enable Green Summer XSLT development mode in src/test/resources/applications.properties

-You can see the final complete code here:

 Happy coding!